MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 ::: moniker range="azure-devops"
 - Scale the size of the cards and calendar by choosing **Zoom out** :::image type="icon" source="media/plans/collapse-calendar-icon.png" border="false"::: or **Zoom in** :::image type="icon" source="media/plans/expand-calendar-icon.png" border="false":::.
-- To view previous or future months, choose **Scroll calendar left** ::image type="icon" source="media/plans/scroll-calendar-left-icon.png" border="false"::: or **Scroll calendar right** ::image type="icon" source="media/plans/scroll-calendar-right-icon.png" border="false"::: .
-You can also scroll the plan by clicking the plan and dragging your mouse horizontally.
+- To view previous or future months, choose **Scroll calendar left** :::image type="icon" source="media/plans/scroll-calendar-left-icon.png" border="false"::: or **Scroll calendar right** :::image type="icon" source="media/plans/scroll-calendar-right-icon.png" border="false"::: .You can also scroll the plan by clicking the plan and dragging your mouse horizontally.
 - To view details for a team, expand the team row by choosing **Expand team row** or clicking once on a sprint within a team row.
 - To expand and collapse all team rows, choose **Expand all team rows** or **Collapse all team rows** next to **Teams**.
 - Scroll the view vertically to view teams that appear lower within the plan view.